isomerpages/govtech-gobusiness-main/pages/blog/2022-12-23-post-99-old-trees.md

 The store’s most popular dish, however, is the Stinky Bomb, a choux puff topped with a craquelin crumble and piped with rich Mao Shan Wang durian cream, partially because of its affordable pricing.

 ![GoBusiness 99 Old Trees Durian Stinky Bomb](/images/blog/content/99oldtrees 8.png)
-<figcaption>Stinky’s best-selling dessert, the stinky bomb is available at the affordable price of $1.90 each, with a minimum purchase of two puffs (Source: <a href="https://www.instagram.com/p/CY2nY_RvR1i/?hl=en" target="_blank" rel="noopener">Stinky by 99 Old Trees Instagram</a>)</figcaption>
+<figcaption>Stinky’s best-selling dessert, the Stinky Bomb is available at the affordable price of $1.90 each, with a minimum purchase of two puffs (Source: <a href="https://www.instagram.com/p/CY2nY_RvR1i/?hl=en" target="_blank" rel="noopener">Stinky by 99 Old Trees Instagram</a>)</figcaption>

 “We update our menus every now and then because we like to innovate and keep things fresh for our customers,” said Kelvin, who added that the team had designed durian flavoured dog biscuits for pet-owners to treat their pups with.